June 13, 2019 at 12:12 PM

 Assuming you are happy with the results (i.e. your Machine Learning models are outperforming your static models over time), you can now start considering incorporating a streamlined Machine Learning system which will contain the following elements:

-If you are ready to start the journey of bringing Machine Learning into your business or business area, get in touch with us to discuss your requirements.
-Our range of products and services that incorporate Machine Learning might make the path to getting started a lot shorter and cost-effective.
+If you are ready to start the journey of bringing Machine Learning into your business or business area, learn more about our Machine Learning as A Service offering, Genius.
+It might make the path to getting started a lot shorter and cost-effective.
 Good luck and here’s to a long and fruitful Machine Learning journey.